swiftlang/swift/docs/Arrays.rst

 Therefore, casting ``Array<T>`` to ``Array<U>`` is akin to resizing: the new copy becomes independent.
 To avoid an O(N) conversion cost, we use a layer of indirection in the data structure.
-The indirection object is marked to prevent in-place mutation of the buffer; it will be copied upon its first mutation:
+When ``T`` is a subclass of ``U``, the intermediate object is marked to prevent in-place mutation of the buffer; it will be copied upon its first
+mutation:

 .. image:: ArrayCast.png